-You will have to read
+You will have to take the time to

-Bradbury sewing machines later.
+were the main competition for Jones besides Singer.
 For now we are still hot on the heels of William

 One thing led to another and after one failed business partnership Chadwick went to Jones and between them they formed the Chadwick and Jones Company.
 They operated from a factory at Ashton-Under-Lyne.